Sid Yudain: Roll Call

 Yudain died from liver cancer on the morning of October 20, 2013, at his home in Arlington, Virginia, at the age 90.
-He was survived by his wife of 40 years, Lael, whom he married in 1973; two children, Rachel Kuchinad and Raymond Yudain; and three grandchildren, Owen, Lucas and Charlotte.
+He was survived by his wife of 40 years, Lael, whom he married in 1973; two children, Rachel Kuchinad and Raymond Yudain; and four grandchildren, Owen, Lucas, Charlotte, and Max.
 He was buried at Arlington National Cemetery in Jewish ceremony and a memorial service was held at the National Press Club.